|"Should we make diet or regular?"|

 The amount of benzene in soft drinks is not even known.
 Benzene content increases in correlation with shelf-life, heat, and light exposure.
 A study of diet Orange Crush by Cadbury's in 1990 revealed that benzene levels "off the shelf" were 25 P.P.B. (parts per billion) and it rose to 82 P.P.B. after exposure to heat and light.
 U.S. federal safety rules limit benzene levels in drinking water to 5 P.P.B.; but regulators made a special exception for soft drinks, which made the manufacturers immune from this safety regulation.
 Some soft drinks tested to have well over 100 P.P.B. of benzene at the point of purchase -- 20 times greater than the maximum safe level for human consumption.
 By the safety standards set for drinking water, a six-pack of Mountain Dew could develop 120 times the safe level of benzene.
 Is that Mountain Dew really worth the risk of having a leg-less grandchild, or one having low intelligence?

 Researchers at Southampton University noted that tests have shown sodium benzoate to lower the I.Q. by up to five points in children.
-Britain's Food Standards Agency has even warned parents that sodium benzoate is a primary cause of hyperactivity in children, along with artificial colorings.
-However, in the U.S., there has been nothing but silence and the destruction of evidence.
+Britain's Food Standards Agency has even warned parents that sodium benzoate is a primary cause of hyperactivity in children, alongside artificial colorings.

 "Sodium benzoate is the most effective preservative currently authorized."